Guide 5291 - Humanitarian and Compassionate Considerations

 Sponsorship/ undertaking assistance

-We no longer assesses sponsorship undertakings in support of an in-Canada H&C application.
+We no longer assess sponsorship undertakings in support of an in-Canada H&C application.
 Sponsorships already submitted will continue to be considered as a factor in the assessment of an H&C application similar to letters submitted by family members confirming their ability to support you.
-The level of importance given to the sponsorship/letters confirming ability to support in the overall H&C application remains at the discretion of the decision maker.
+The level of importance given to supporting documents in the overall H&C application remains at the discretion of the decision-maker.

 Do you live in Quebec?